 Back Mudra

-Most people feel pain in the middle or lower part of the waist.
-This pain can spread to both the waist and also to the hips.
-Back pain problem increases with increasing age.
-The result is trouble working.
-It can be avoided to a great extent by changing some habits.
-Let us learn about back mudra to get rid of back pain.
+Most people feel pain in the middle or lower back.
+This pain can spread to the waist as well as the hips.
+The problem increases with age, resulting in difficulty working.
+This can be avoided to a great extent by changing some habits.
+Let us learn about back mudra to get rid to back pain.

-The back Mudra is a yoga mudra that helps relieve both acute and chronic back pain.
+Back mudra, also called kati mudra, is a healing hand mudra that helps relieve both acute and chronic back pain.
 Its work is as it is named.
 It protects human life and health.

 By involving both hands, it helps to balance such energy in the body which relieves back pain.